Help us to support the fight against Parkinson's Disease.

 Click here to learn more about Phil, the 50th anniversary of his most momentous racing season, and his inspirational life.

-Another tradition has begun in our Tour d'Elegance program, now in its third year, and will start on the morning of Saturday September 21st.
+Our Tour d'Elegance enters its fifth year, and will start on the morning of Saturday September 19th.
 It includes an organized scenic drive on some of the North Bay's famed country roads and a special lunch stop.
-Modern day and collector cars from our entrants will fill the trail, with additional luxury cars provided by manufacturers and local dealers to partake in our "Thrill Ride."
+Modern day and collector cars from our entrants will fill the trail, with additional exotic and luxury cars provided by manufacturers and local dealers to partake in our "Thrill Ride."
 More details to come...

-On Sunday, September 22nd, the historic town center of Danville transforms into the Danville Concours d'Elegance, with a large assembly of classic, vintage, and exotic pleasure and racing vehicles being displayed by their owners, a unique opportunity to see them up close, and chat with the people who own and maintain them.
+On Sunday, September 20th, the historic town center of Danville transforms into the Danville Concours d'Elegance, with an impressive assembly of classic, vintage, and exotic pleasure and racing vehicles displayed by their owners, offering a unique opportunity to see them up close, and chat with the people who own and maintain them.
 Admission is free for visitors, though donations to support the fight against Parkinson’s are encouraged.
 Click here to learn more.